 Fiddle Leaf Fig Soil Requirements

 When choosing the right kind of soil for your Fiddle Leaf Fig, the top priority should be its well-draining quality.
-When potting or repotting a Fiddle Leaf Fig, feel free to use any commercial mix and add 30 to 50% perlite, bark, pumice, or another amendment.
+When potting or repotting this plant, feel free to use any commercial mix and add 30 to 50% perlite, bark, pumice, or another amendment.

 Image source: Joash Castro, Unsplash